Phantasy Star Online 2

-The game is a commercial success, making over 900 million dollars since its release in 2012.
+The game is a commercial success, reported in 2021 to have made over 900 million dollars since its release in 2012.

 Gameplay

 Characters

 Upon starting the game, the player can select one of several servers, known as "Ships", to play.
 Players create and customize their characters to be used in the game.
 The name, gender, race, character class, body and facial features are available for customization during the character creation process, and later, the player can acquire a number of accessories and aesthetic goods to further customize their characters.
 There are various races available to the players in the game, which include Human, Newman (bio-engineered humanoid elves), CAST (cyborgs), and Deuman (a species that didn't originally exist but due to time-travel was retroactively created in the past that contains recessive genetically engineered Draconian genes in them).

 At the start of the game, players may select from one of nine starting classes, each with unique stat spreads and weapon specialties.
 Four more "Scion Classes" can also be unlocked when the player meets certain requirements.
 Classes can be changed at will in the game's lobby; levels and statistics earned with a specific Class are independent of progress made with other Classes on the same character.
 Classes can also be customized with Skill Points earned from leveling up, which can be spent on a Skill Tree to learn Skills unique to the Class; Skill abilities can range from passive effects such as boosting stats to toggle abilities that power up your character temporarily.
 After a certain level, players can also assign a Subclass, a secondary Class that augments the player's Main Class by granting access to most of its Skills, Photon Arts, and Techniques.